intentor/adic/README.md

 }
 ```

-When using singleton commands, injection is done only through constructors or injection after command instantiation.
+**Note**: When using singleton commands, injection is done only through constructors or injection after command instantiation.

 #### Registering commands

-To register a command, call the `Register` method on the container, usually on the `ContextRoot`:
+To register a command, call the `Register()` method on the container, usually on the context root:

 ```cs
 using UnityEngine;